-Complainants may want to carefully consider whether they share personally identifiable details with non-confidential Responsible Employees, as those details must be shared with the Title IX Coordinator.
+Complainants may want to carefully consider whether they share personally identifiable details with non- confidential Responsible Employees, as those details must be shared with the Title IX Coordinator or the EEO Officer.

-Generally, disclosures in climate surveys, classroom writing assignments or discussions, human subjects research, or at events such as "Take Back the Night" marches or speakouts do not provide notice that must be reported to the Title IX Coordinator by employees, unless the Complainant clearly indicates that they desire a report to be made or a seek a specific response from ATU.
+Generally, disclosures in climate surveys, classroom writing assignments or discussions, human subjects research, or at events such as "Take Back the Night" marches or speakouts do not provide notice that must be reported to the Title IX Coordinator or EEO Officer by employees, unless the Complainant clearly indicates that they desire a report to be made or a seek a specific response from ATU.